arjun-menon/pypage/docs/index.rst

     3 ~ b
     3 ~ c

-*Internally*, pypage morphs the expression
+*Internally*, PyPage morphs the expression
 ``for x in [1,2,3] for y in ['a','b','c']`` into the generator expression ``(x, y) for x in [1,2,3] for y in ['a','b','c']``.
 It exposes the the loop variables ``x`` and ``y`` by injecting them into